openjdk/panama-foreign/doc/panama_ffi.md

 MemoryAddress addr = ... //obtain address from native code try (ResourceScope scope = ResourceScope.newConfinedScope()) {
 	MemorySegment segment = MemorySegment.ofAddressNative(100, scope);
-	int x = MemoryAccess.getInt(segment);
+	int x = segment.get(JAVA_INT, 0);
 }
 ```

-Both `MemoryAddress` and `MemorySegment`, implements the `Addressable` interface, which is an interface modelling entities that can be passed *by reference* — that is, which can be projected to a `MemoryAddress` instance.
+Both `MemoryAddress` and `MemorySegment` implement the `Addressable` interface, which is an interface modelling entities that can be passed *by reference* — that is, which can be projected to a `MemoryAddress` instance.
 In the case of `MemoryAddress` such a projection is the identity function; in the case of a memory segment, the projection returns the `MemoryAddres` instance for the segment's base address.
 This abstraction allows to pass either memory address or memory segments where an address is expected (this is especially useful when generating native bindings).

 ### Segment allocators